Tree Preservation Order

-- For work which is exempt from the requirement to apply for consent under a TPO e.g. removing dead wood etc.
+- For work which is exempt from the requirement to apply for consent under a TPO, for example removing dead wood etc.

-- For work carried out by, or on behalf of the LPA (i.e. the council as a whole and not just its' planning department)
+- For work carried out by, or on behalf of the LPA (the council as a whole and not just its' planning department)

-- For work on a tree with a diameter not exceeding 75 millimetres (or 100 millimetres if cutting down trees to improve the growth of other trees, i.e. thinning operations.
+- For work on a tree with a diameter not exceeding 75 millimetres (or 100 millimetres if cutting down trees to improve the growth of other trees, such as with thinning operations.

 Apply to carry out Tree works